Hoe flanel wordt gemaakt

 Weaving: structure above all

-The spun yarn is woven into cloth, usually in a simple weave, but with a high density.
+The spun yarn is woven into fabric.
+Usually in a simple weave, but with a high density.

 – light absorption